Skip navigation

 • Fully meets the academic requirement for registration as an Incorporated Engineer (IEng) and partially meets the academic requirements for registration as a Chartered Engineer (CEng).

-• Fieldwork, site visits and guest lectures from professionals bring learning to life.
+• Industry-focused learning – interdisciplinary projects, site visits and guest lectures from professionals.

 Modules